-On March 31, 2023, Standard & Poor's changed its outlook from Stable to Negative.
-In October 2022, Fitch Ratings lowered the international long-term debt rating of Engie Energia Chile from BBB+ to BBB while maintaining the Stable outlook.
+In June 2022, Fitch Ratings ratified the long-term debt rating of Engie Energia Chile as BBB+ with a Stable outlook.
+However, in October 2022, Fitch lowered the international long-term debt rating of Engie Energia Chile to BBB while maintaining the Stable outlook.
+In June 2022, Standard & Poor's ratified the BBB long-term debt rating of Engie Energia Chile, with a Stable outlook.
 Nationally, in October 2022 Fitch Ratings lowered the Company's solvency rating to AA-, with a Stable outlook, while in December 2022, Feller-Rate ratified the rating of AA- with a Stable outlook.
 Both agencies maintain the rating of Engie Energia Chile's shares as 1st Class, Level 2.